How to Live Connect Your OLED to the Browser (WebSerial)

 This live oled preview workflow is much faster than uploading a full animation sketch after every edit — ideal for tuning ssd1306 animation timing and pixel art.

-Troubleshooting live connect
+Troubleshooting live connect (solutions to every issue I've hit)

 Try live connect now — free